Welcome to the Dental Profession in South Dakota!

 Delta Dental Loan Repayment Program

-Delta Dental of South Dakota offers a Loan Repayment for Service Program for dentists who agree to serve a selected percentage of Medicaid-insured patients in their practice or a combination of seeing patients in the practice and serving in Delta's Mobile Dental Program.
+Delta Dental of South Dakota offers a Loan Repayment for Service Program for dentists who agree to serve a selected percentage of Medicaid-insured patients in their practice.
 Loan balances must be part of the original student loan, i.e., not combined with other personal loans.
 Total loan repayments may range from $40,000 to $100,000 depending on the level of service commitment made by the dentist applicant.
 Loan recipients providing 1,000 or more Medicaid patient visits per year will be eligible to receive an additional $5,000 per year toward their loans.
 For more information contact Delta Dental of South Dakota at 1-800-627-3961 or Connie Halverson.

 Dental Shortage Areas